RaviTambade/TFLdotNET/notes/aspnet/JWTRTReadiness.md

 That’s when your app grows from *just working* → to a **mature, professional-grade web application**.

- Excellent 👌 You are now moving into the **heart of web application security with JWT (token-based authentication)**.
-Let me narrate this in our **mentor story telling style**, so the students feel the real-world analogy behind what’s happening.

 👨‍🏫 **“See, our application is now running on port 4000.”**